I Have an SBA loan, Can I Apply for a Separate Line of Credit?

 Although the demarcation line between a loan and a line of credit is thin, it’s still quite apparent.
 The type of debt you choose to acquire and the effective combination of said debt should be tailored, specific and realistic.

 Are you shopping around for funding and haven’t quite found a capital partner?
-At Small Business Funding, we invite you to explore our website and apply now so you can get the funding you need.
+At Small Business Funding, we invite you to explore our website and apply for a small business loan now so you can get the funding you need.